mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 - MPS automatically adds a dependency from *GeneratorB* to *GeneratorA*.
 - Make sure the dependency from *GeneratorB*to *GeneratorA* has *Extends Scope*.

-## Generate a Java class extending a base class
+## Generate a Java Class Extending a Base Class

 *GeneratorB* inside *LanguageB* wants to transform *ConceptA* inside *LanguageA* into a *ConceptAJavaClass* extending *ConceptAJavaClassBase* inside *ModelC* inside *SolutionC*.